Tomiko "Tommy" Miyahara

 Some things.
-I think, their pace of life felt familiar.
+Their pace of life felt familiar.
 Like with the way they talk, they talk very slow and measured.
 You do things slowly and delicately and that’s very Japanese.
-But I’m very American so I’m moving fast and knocking things around so I have that side, too.
+But I’m very American so I’m moving fast and knocking things around, so I have that side, too.

 Is your mother passionate about this history or interested in it?

 I wouldn’t say she’s passionate about it but she’d talk about it.
-I think ever since I was younger I’ve had this lens of social justice and I don’t know where that was fed.
+I think ever since I was young I’ve had this lens of social justice and I don’t know where that was fed.
 My mom isn’t passionate but she’ll tell me stories and she’s very excited that I was finding these photos.
-She did say, “I don’t know how grandma would feel about her diary being on the internet.” [laughs] I feel like I’m giving her a life and a voice outside herself.
+She did say, “I don’t know how grandma would feel about her diary being on the internet” [laughs].
+I feel like I’m giving her a life and a voice outside herself.
 I try to keep most of the private details private.

 What made you want to actually send it out into the world?